 And that opened up a whole new group of wonderful people.
 One of the first ones to welcome me was [participant] who I'd met on zoom.
-He was also in a wheelchair.
-I was so doubtful if I could play a part but he soon rubbished that idea!!
-He is an excellent advocate for the disabled having the same rights as others to do what they wanted to do!
+He was also in a

 We gelled so quickly and became a family, my husband said I looked twenty years younger when I came home from these rehearsals!